Skip to main content

 request.fetch("https://example.com/api/createBook", RequestOptions.create().setMethod("post").setData(data));

-The common way to send file(s) in the body of a request is to encode it as form fields with multipart/form-data encoding.
-You can achieve that with Playwright API like this:
+The common way to send file(s) in the body of a request is to upload them as form fields with multipart/form-data encoding, by specifiying the multipart parameter:

 // Pass file path to the form data constructor: